Whether you’re new to the resort or a daily guest, these tips can ensure an exciting and fresh experience!

 - 2009: Ghost Galaxy is introduced and, among other enhancements, includes a new “piratey” theme.

 Most of us carry a portable music player with us at all times, be it a smartphone or an iPod.
-Why not create a soundtrack of your own?!
-Pop in those headphone and try different songs for Disneyland and California Adventure’s various rollercoasters.
-Might we suggest Madonna’s “Dress You Up“ for Space Mountain’s inevitable catwalk theme?
+Why not create a soundtrack of your own!
+Pop those headphones in and tryout some different songs for the various Disney coasters.
+Might we suggest Madonna’s “Dress You Up“ as the new Space Mountain theme?

 2. Starbucks Gift Cards